magic3584/LWInfiniteScrollView/README.md

 # License
-LWChannelManager is provided under the MIT license.
+LWInfiniteScrollView is provided under the MIT license.
 See LICENSE file for details.